open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

   </figcaption>
 </figure>

-The list of features along with  their exlantion is given below.
+The main Planet features are described below.

 ## Community

 The **Community page** allows you to:

 - Connect with like-minded individuals
 - Expand your knowledge and creativity
 - Check for new events, join ongoing ones, or create your own via the calendar feature

-Note: The **Community tab** is only available within a local community Planet.
+**Note:** The **Community tab** is only available within a local community Planet.

 ---

 ## myDashboard

 The dashboard is where learners can track their courses, resources, teams/enterprises, and other general personal info.

 ---

 ## Library

 The **Library** is home to the community's collection of media and other resources.
 You can explore materials in multiple subjects and formats (books, videos, audios, documents, games).

 [Learn more about Library.](library.md)

 ---

 ## Courses

 The **Courses page** allows you to:

 - Create courses
 - Join existing courses
 - Explore a wide range of topics (literacy, science, health, community skills, etc.)

 [Learn more about Courses.](course.md)

 ---

 ## Exams

 The Exams feature provides a unified way to create, deliver, and track assessments across the platform.
 It supports two main use-cases:

 - Course-linked tests: structured exams tied directly to a course.
 - Surveys: flexible questionnaires that can be used either inside courses or independently for general or team surveys.